 What is Sabudana

 Sabudana also known as sago or tapioca pearls is often used in India to cook foods that are approved for fasting ("Upwas" in Marathi / "Vrat" in Hindi).
-Growing up we always had sabudana khichdi or sabudana vada for festivals like Navratri, Mahashivratri, and Ashadhi Ekadashi.
+Growing up we always had sabudana khichdi, Sabudana Vada, or Sabudana Thalipeeth for festivals like Navratri, Mahashivratri, and Ashadhi Ekadashi.
 When cooked properly (*see my tried and true tips below) sabudana has a wonderfully soft and chewy texture that makes for filling and satisfying dishes.

 Ingredient Spotlight

-Curry Leaves have a characteristic flavor and many health benefits.
+Curry Leaves add a distinct, aromatic flavor that elevates the taste of Sabudana Khichdi.
 Though difficult to define, the actual taste can be compared to citrus, anise, or lemongrass, and once cooked, curry leaves impart a sharp bite and a nutty aroma.
 They are included in the tempering for so many wonderful Indian dishes.
 Unlike bay leaves, you do not need to pick out the curry leaves from your food.
-Chopping up the leaves for cooking helps someone like me, who grew up picking them out, to get used to eating them.
+Chopping up the leaves for cooking helps someone like me, who grew up picking them out, to get used to eating them.ย

 How to make sabudana khichdi

-- Heat ghee in a nonstick pan.
+- Add ghee or oil to a nonstick pan.
 Add cumin seeds and allow them to sizzle.
 Lower the heat and add curry leaves, green chilies, potatoes, and half of the salt.
-Mix well and cook covered for 3 to 4 mins (photos 1 - 4)
+Mix well and cook covered for 3 to 4 mins on medium heat (photos 1 - 4)

-- Add soaked sabudana, ground peanuts, and remaining salt, mix well, and cook covered for 5 minutes. (photos 5 - 8)
+- Add soaked sabudana, crushed peanuts, and remaining salt, mix well, and cook covered for 5 minutes. (photos 5 - 8)

 - Add sugar, lemon juice, and cilantro.
 Mix well